Equivalence of inflationary models between the metric and Palatini formulation of scalar-tensor theories: When do identical metric and Palatini actions yield (almost) the same observables?

 A more complicated way to satisfy eq.~\eqref{eq:IVmproptoIVP} is the following choice:

 where $\Phi$ is a subscript while $l, m, n$ are some powers.
+The class of models \eqref{eq:IVmproptolnIphin} can be interpreted as a cosmological constant subject to quantum corrections.
+Being somehow new (only the case $n=1$ is well-known (e.g. \cite{Akrami2018})), such a class deserves a deeper investigation than the previous example.
 Despite the nonlinear relation between the invariant fields in the two formalisms in eq.~\eqref{eq:IphimproptoIphim}, the expressions of the slow-roll parameters coming from eq.~\eqref{eq:IVmproptolnIphin} are

 where the power $m$ canceled out because of properties of the logarithm.
+Inflation ends when